 The first step in teaching your child to read is knowing how they learn best.
 It’s important that you know what your child likes, what they are good at, and what they struggle with.
 This will help you decide which approach is best for them.

-There are several tips and tricks that you can use to help your child become a more successful reader.
+Tips and tricks that you can use to help your child become a more successful reader

 1. When your child learns how to read, you should still help occasionally.
 The more children know how to use their new reading skills and enjoy using them on a daily basis, the better readers they will become.
 Plus, encouraging kids who need it motivates others who don’t understand what they are doing so well as very young children for not listening closely enough.